Sharbal/Floob-Boober-Bab-Boober-Bubs/README.md

 # Floob-Boober-Bab-Boober-Bubs
 Demo for D using Allegro

+## git gunk
+We'll start with some notes on using git.
+Once this is all settled, we can remove these gits notes from the README and put into out wiki.

 For windows, maybe these will help and you won't need to use command line git.